rdiez/Tools/Background/README.txt

 in your home directory.
 There is a .mailrc example file next to this script.

 Caveat: If you start several instances of this script and you are using a fixed log filename (without log file rotation), you should do it from different directories.
 This script attempts to detect such a situation by creating a temporary lock file named after the log file and obtaining an advisory lock on it with flock (which depending on the underlying filesystem may have no effect).

+About the --memory-limit option:
+  The Linux filesystem cache is braindead (as of Kernel 5.0.0 in september 2019).
+Say you have 2 GiB of RAM and you copy 2 GiB's worth of data from one disk directory to another.
+That will effectively flush the Linux filesystem cache, and you don't even have to be root.
+Anything you want to do afterwards will have to reload any other files needed from disk, which means that the system will always respond slowly after copying large files.

+  In order to reduce the cache impact on other processes, I have looked for ways to limit cache usage.
+  The only way I found is to set a memory limit in a cgroup, but unfortunately that affects all memory usage within the cgroup, and not just the file cache.
+The only tool I found to painlessly create a temporary cgroup is 'systemd-run', and even this way is not without rough edges.

+  If your command hits the memory limit, the OOM killer will terminate the whole group, and the error message will simply be 'Killed'.
+Unfortunately, the only alternative OOM behaviour is to pause processes until more memory is available, which does not really work well in practice.

 Exit status: Same as the command executed.
 Note that this script assumes that 0 means success.